labscript-suite/lyse/docs/source/introduction.rst

 Actually things are far less magical than that.
 The only enforced difference between a single shot routine and a multi-shot routine is a single variable provided to your code when **lyse** runs it.
 Your code runs in a perfectly clean ``Python`` environment with this one exception: a variable in the global namespace called ``path``, which is a path to an hdf5 file.
 If you have told **lyse** that your routine is a singleshot one, then this path will point to the hdf5 file for the current shot being analysed.
 On the other hand, if you've told **lyse** that your routine is a multishot one, then it will be the path to an h5 file that has been selected in **lyse** for saving results to.

-The other differences listed above are conventions only [1]_, and pertain to how you use the API that **lyse** provides, which will be different depending on what sort of analysis you're doing.
+The other differences listed above are conventions only (though **lyse**'s design is based around the assumption that you'll follow these conventions most of the time), and pertain to how you use the API that **lyse** provides, which will be different depending on what sort of analysis you're doing.

 The **lyse** API
 ~~~~~~~~~~~~~~~~~